What Is Consumption-based or Usage Billing?

 What is consumption-based billing?

-Over the past few years, companies have started shifting from one-off sales to subscription-based models (i.e., movie streaming, food delivery, beauty products).
+Over the past few years, companies have shifted from one-off sales to subscription-based models (i.e., movie streaming, food delivery, and beauty products).
 These companies offer a recurring, flat fee for their product or services.

-However, these models might not work if customers want to pay only for what they use (pay-as-you-go).
-For this reason, usage-based billing, is becoming more important.
-Especially with communications services where cloud-based products are becoming the norm.
+However, these basic subscriber models might not work if customers want to pay only for what they use or consume.

-A consumption-based pricing model is a service and payment arrangement in which your customer pays according to the resources they use or consume.
+A consumption-based pricing model is a service and payment arrangement in which customers pay according to the resources they use or consume.
 For example, your customers would be charged for all the calls they made or data they downloaded using their phones.

 What Is Usage in Telecom?